dymmond/edgy/docs/queries/many-to-many.md

 The same way you define [related names][related_name] for foreign keys, you can do the same for the [ManyToMany][many_to_many].

-When a `related_name` is not defined, Saffier will automatically generate one with the following
+When a `related_name` is not defined, Edgy will automatically generate one with the following
 format:

 ```shell